MsCandieCane/Discord-Role-Manager/README.md

 #### Prefix

 This is the prefix for the role command.
-For example if your prefix is "!" your command will work like `!boy`, while if your prefix is "~" your commands will be used like `~boy`.
+For example if your prefix is "!" your command will work like "!boy", while if your prefix is "~" your commands will be used like "~boy".

 #### Roles